outkine/plays/my-world.md

 ## Scene 2

 --Dramatic scene change: the cheery muzak stops, lights go out, and all startup members stop moving, all at once.
 Instead, an eerie and very ambient tune starts playing, and the spotlight falls on Stephan in the SCHOOL part of the stage.
+He's carrying some luggage and generally looks pretty disoriented.
 --Students are arranged in an ellipse, sit on various blocks and other furniture, and stare into phones.
 The phones cast a ghostly light onto their faces.

 --Stephan cautiously walks to the center, clearly uncomfortable and a little scared.

 S: Hi...
 I'm new here...But I'm really excited to meet all of you!
-Can someone, like, show me around or something?
+I... *notices phone*

 --Nobody reacts.
 Instead, a phone is lowered from the catwalk, screen on.
 --Stunned and a little scared, he looks into it.
 Instantly, a loud stream of noise erupts from the speakers.
 This noise is a combination of "social media sounds" (a like, a tweet, etc), and pleasant sounds from commercials (a pepsi can opening, a party, etc).